lhamm/dssr2017-lhamm/README.md

 ### Requirements to run program
 This was developed for a specific purpose, uses confidential images from a pilot study, and matlab data stored in a particular structure format.
 As we move towards improving the tracking software, the target used, size of images, and format of the data which it is linked to are all likely to change, and therefore it is not be useful for externally generated data at this time.
 We will aim to include example data from the researchers so the program can be tested in it's current state.
 The second goal is the more universally useful one (to improved real time distance analysis software), which may be added as we get to that stage.

-This project was built and tested on Matlab 2016a on a surface pro4.
+This project was built and tested on Matlab 2016a on surface pro4s.

 ### Contributions
 At this stage, the project is internal, questions and suggestions can be forwarded to l.hamm@auckland.ac.nz